uavaustin/docs.uavaustin.org/guides/python/src/the-basics/functions.md

 ## A Basic Function

-Here's a basic case of wrapping our hello world example into it's own function.
+Here's a basic case of wrapping our hello world example into its own function.

 ```python
 def say_hello():